 I will show you the way from HaPa’amon Garden since it is the most complicated one.

 After about 500 meters you will reach Mendes-France Square.
 At that point, you will see Mount Zion.
 Here is a look over stairs climbing to the top of Mount Zion and you can see the clock tower that is next to Dormition (you can also see a part of the Dormition abbey’s dome):

-As you climb mount Zion, if you look back you’ll see Mishkenot Sha’ananim neighborhood.
+As you climb Mount Zion, if you look back you will see Mishkenot Sha’ananim neighborhood.
 It was the first area of Jewish settlement in Jerusalem outside the Old City walls.
 You can also see its iconic symbol, the Windmill (top left):

 The Western Wall, Wailing Wall or Kotel is an ancient limestone wall in the Old City.
 Herod began its construction as part of the expansion of the Second Jewish Temple.
 And due to its connection to the Temple Mount (and Temple Mount entry restrictions), the Wall is the holiest place for Jews.

 You can find my full guide on this topic at the Western Wall page.